- UCAS Code: H3H6

 This class aims to introduce you to the principles of experimental aerodynamics and computational aerodynamics performance assessment.
 The class also provides an introduction to the importance of aeroelastic phenomena on aerodynamic design.
 The aim is to provide you with an understanding of the importance of understanding the aerodynamic flow field and its importance in the design process, and the interaction of the aerodynamic loading with the structure.

 You’ll be assessed through a variety of techniques.

-In Years 1 & 2, you'll complete at least six modules per year, with each module made up of a combination of written assignments, individual and group reports, oral presentations, practical lab work, and where appropriate, an end-of-term exam.
+In Years 1 to 3, you'll complete at least six modules per year, with each module made up of a combination of written assignments, individual and group reports, oral presentations, practical lab work, and where appropriate, an end-of-term exam.

 In Year 4, you'll complete at least four modules and an individual project.
 Assessment of this project consists of four elements, interim report, poster & oral presentations, conduct and final report.